chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_ha_aws.rst

 =====================================================
 To verify that failover is working, stop |keepalived| on the primary machine.

 #.
-To watch the failover occur as it happens, run the following command in terminal windows on both the primary and backend servers prior to stopping |keepalived|:
+To watch the failover occur as it happens, run the following command in terminal windows on both the primary and secondary backend servers prior to stopping |keepalived|:

    .. code-block:: bash